wAikAp/Car-License-Plate-Recognition/README.md

 # Car-License-Plate-Recognition
 Car License Plate numbers and charactes Recognition by TensorFlow and Pytesseract
-### Features

 - Recognize the numbers and characters of license plate for Hong Kong.
 - Only support Hong Kong license plate.
 - Suggested image size >= 1024 x 800
-- And the license plate must no offset in the image.

 ## Environment and Software package
 - Python 3.6.8